Digital accessibility @ UW–Madison

 What led to the adoption of the new policy?

-First and foremost, the 2001 policy and resources didn’t fully support our UW–Madison community.
+The 2001 policy and resources didn’t fully support our UW–Madison community.
 Three Big 10 Universities reviewed our approach to digital accessibility in 2018 and found the 2001 policy to be outdated and too narrowly scoped to web pages and web resources.
 It did not cover modern academic technology like apps used for course registration.
 In recent years, there has been more attention to violations of the rights of people with disabilities concerning digital access.

 Who was responsible for writing and approving the digital accessibility policy?